Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.AKSRules.md

 ## DESCRIPTION

 AKS manages the Network Security Group (NSG) allocated to the cluster.
-There should be no custom rules added.
+There should be no custom rules added as it may cause conflicts, break the AKS cluster or have an unexpected result.

 ## RECOMMENDATION